nfomon/shok/walkthrough.md

 `~~` is sugar for `~' '~`  i.e. "string concat with a space in-between"

-        var h = "hello"
+        new h = "hello"
-        var w = "world"
+        new w = "world"
         print(h ~ w)      # helloworld
         print(h ~~ w)     # hello world

-These are the only operators that do an implicit cast:  `->str`
+These are the only operators that do an implicit cast, and it's `->str`.

 Every object has a `->str` cast.